 - An allowance of 50 Command runs per month

-This plan costs $9.99 when billed annually, or $12.50 when billed monthly.
-Similar to the Free plan, this version offers unlimited personal Trello boards, cards, and lists.
+This plan costs $10 USD when billed annually, or $12.50 when billed monthly.
+Similar to the Standard plan, this version offers unlimited personal Trello boards, cards, and lists.
 However, it also allows users to attach up to 250MB per file attachment.

-In addition to this, Business Class offers advanced checklists, priority support, and the ability to create Observers, which are team members who are allowed limited interaction abilities.
+In addition to this, the Premium plan offers advanced checklists, priority support, and the ability to create Observers, which are team members who are allowed limited interaction abilities.
 You can also customize the background and add stickers.

 As for team features, you can create unlimited team boards and create board collections by grouping boards with mutual members or goals together.
 This version allows for unlimited Power Ups, the ability to create custom fields with advanced elements like checkboxes and dropdown lists, and adjustable list limits.

-You can also create card duplicates with the card repeater function, access the calendar view, add locations to a card and view them on a map, and use the voting function to collect votes from team members.
-The Business Class plan also allows for over 100 app integrations, including popular choices like Google Drive, Dropbox, and Salesforce.
+You can also create card duplicates with the card repeater function, access the calendar view, add locations to a card view them on a map, and use the voting function to collect votes from team members.
+The Premium plan also allows for over 100 app integrations, including popular choices like Google Drive, Dropbox, and Salesforce.

 Here are the Business Plan’s most prominent Butler features: